 This isn’t your typical Christmas Tree Cake – it’s made up of individual cupcakes!
 You can turn any batch of cupcakes into an adorably festive holiday treat with this creamy whipped frosting and Christmas tree decorating guide.

 - 1 batch (24) Vanilla Cupcakes or Chocolate Cupcakes

 - 1 1/2 cup (339 g) unsalted butter, cold

 - 2 ½ (12 ml) tablespoons heavy whipping cream

 - Prepare a batch of at least 24 cupcakes and cool completely.

-- For the frosting: Cut the butter into pieces.
+- Cut the butter into pieces.
 Using the paddle attachment, whip the butter for 5-7 minutes, scraping down the bowl occasionally, beating until the butter is very fluffy.

 - Add 3 cups of powdered sugar and mix on low speed until incorporated into the butter then add the vanilla extract and mix to combine.
 Beat for about 60 seconds.

 - Next, add an additional 2 cups of powdered sugar and beat on low speed until sugar is incorporated.
 Increase speed to medium-high and beat for 3 minutes.

 - Add the last 1 cup powdered sugar along with the heavy whipping cream.
 Beat on low until the ingredients start to mix together.
 Increase speed to medium-high and beat for another 3-5 minutes to whip additional air into the frosting.